 I made sure the rollers were clean and I loaded up the camera with some Fuji FP-100C.
 I was just guessing at the pinhole size, so I had no way to figure out a reasonable exposure time other than testing it.
 This was the first shot I took.
 It was indoors, at night, with the bellows in all the way.
 I left the shutter open for 30 minutes - yes, that's 30 minutes, not 30 seconds.
 This is what I got:

 Clearly, I had managed to make a very small pinhole.
 The picture was drastically underexposed.
 Also, the image covered a small circle in the middle of the frame.
-That meant that the bellows was in too far.
-I was hoping for an ultra wide-angle image, but it wasn’t covering the entire picture frame, so I was going to have to let the bellows out more.
+That meant that the bellows were in too far.
+I was hoping for an ultra-wide-angle image, but it wasn't covering the entire picture frame, so I was going to have to let the bellows out more.

 I shot the next picture outside in bright daylight.
 I extended the bellows out all the way and exposed the picture for about 10 seconds.
 Here's what I got:

 Much better.
 I really like the strong vignetting and the picture was pretty sharp for a pinhole, that is.
 Next, I wanted to see what would happen if I pulled the bellows in a bit.
 This would give the camera a shorter focal length and should produce a wider-angle image.
 I took the same shot from the same location, but I counted to about 15 seconds instead of 10.
 This is what I got:

 Hm.
 Definitely a wider angle, and the exposure is better too.
 I'm using 100 ASA film, but this was a 15-second exposure in bright light.
 That was a pretty small pinhole I manage to make..
 That's good because I like super long exposures.
 I decided to try a self-portrait using the same settings.
 This is what I got:

 Here are some more shots of things at various distances: